Our featured feline, Ragamuffin - read more about him at the foot of the page

 or visit the Purr 'n' Fur home page

-Our featured feline at the head of the page, shown having quite a lot of fun, is Ragamuffin, or 'Rags' for short: sadly he is no longer with us.
-A cat of great character, who seemed to live by the maxim 'Life is for living', it was devastating for me when that life was cut short by a road accident.
-A 'rescue' cat, he lived with me in North Wales for less than four years only.
-You can see a little tribute to him here — and a more flattering photo.
+Our featured feline at the head of the page, having quite a lot of fun, is Ragamuffin, or Rags for short: sadly he's no longer with us.
+A cat of great character who seemed to live by the maxim 'Life is for living', it was devastating for me when that life was cut short by a road accident.
+A rescue cat, he lived with me in North Wales for less than four years only.
+You can see a little tribute to him here with a more flattering photo.

-Copyright © Patrick Roberts & Purr 'n' Fur UK 2003-08
+Copyright © Patrick Roberts & Purr 'n' Fur UK 2003-12

 All rights reserved